 Early in the year I resolved to let go of things that I felt were holding me back, and one of the biggest things I had in mind was the home I had created for myself in Cincinnati’s Over-the-Rhine neighborhood.
 I moved there in January of last year to be closer to friends and nightlife downtown, closer to school, and to have an overall nicer place to live.
-And what a place it was: a huge, newly-renovated loft in an 1860’s-era row house, complete with exposed brick walls, three decorative fireplaces, 10-foot ceilings, an incredible view of the downtown skyline, and within easy walking distance of nearly bars and art galleries on Main Street.
+And what a place it was: a huge, newly-renovated loft in an 1860’s-era row house, complete with exposed brick walls, three decorative fireplaces, 10-foot ceilings, an incredible view of the downtown skyline, and within easy walking distance of my favorite bars and art galleries on Main Street.
 I put a huge amount of effort and money into making the apartment into a real home, and the results were spectacular.
 My friends were properly impressed, and for a while, it felt like the kind of home I thought I wanted.
 The idea was to stay there until a few years after grad school, when I’d presumably be ready to buy a house or condo.

 It was impossible to resist the siren call of exposed brick, polished concrete countertops, and hardwood floors.